lorenzo-milicia/lmchecksum/README.md

 # About lmchecksum

-`lmchecksum` is a small and simple CLI tool for checking the validity of a checksum.
+`lmchecksum` is a small and simple CLI tool for computing hashes and checking the validity of a checksum.

 ## Installation